Desert Strike: Development and release

 Inspired by Matchbox toys he played with as a child, Posehn decided to make the size of the game sprites resemble toys.
 Posehn contacted his friend, Tim Calvin, to assist with designing and creating the vehicle sprites.
-Though Calvin was a practising dentist at the time, he also had experience with 3D modelling.
+Though Calvin was a practicing dentist at the time, he also had experience with 3D modelling.
 He rendered 3D models on a computer and reduced them to the desired size.
 Different views were obtained by rotating the models along a single axis.
-Calvin added colour to the sprites to meet the production staff's specifications; most required black, white, red, and blue, as well as four shades of colours like green and brown.
+Calvin added color to the sprites to meet the production staff's specifications; most required black, white, red, and blue, as well as four shades of colors like green and brown.
 Calvin eventually felt the rendering process was a waste of resources and attempted to create sprites on the pixel level himself without 3D models.
 The developers, however, preferred the sprites created from the models over Calvin's freestyle ones.

 Posehn had a difficult time working within the Genesis's output resolution of 320×240.
 He wanted to show as much of the playing field as possible without losing the details of the sprites; he felt a lack of graphical detail would make them less interesting.
 Posehn developed a dynamic camera system to help maintain what he felt was the right balance between the size of the field in view and the size of the game objects.
-The camera travels on an elliptic curve as the helicopter rotates to change the direction it travels; this puts whatever is in front of the helicopter more in view on screen.
+The camera travels on an elliptic curve as the helicopter rotates to change the direction it travels, which puts whatever is in front of the helicopter more in view on screen.
 Posehn also integrated momentum to the camera movements to smooth transitions.
 He spent several months working on the physics for the screen and helicopter to ensure realistic movement.
 Instead of using completely accurate physics, Posehn chose to model movement that he believed players would assume a helicopter would have.
 He believed players would be put off by physics that didn't match their perceived movement.

 After the success of the Genesis/Mega Drive version, work began on a conversion for the Amiga, with Gary Roberts (known for a John Madden Amiga conversion) and David Colclough (responsible for Myth) in charge of development.
-The developers retouched and redrew the graphics and added additional sound effects taken from military training videos.
-Conversions for other systems include the Atari Lynx, Super Nintendo Entertainment System, Master System, Game Gear and Game Boy.
-The game was also ported to the Game Boy Advance, ten years later in 2002, as Desert Strike Advance, and was re-released in 2006 for the PlayStation Portable as part of a budget compilation.
+The developers retouched and redrew the graphics as well as added sound effects taken from military training videos.
+Conversions for other systems include the Atari Lynx, Super Nintendo Entertainment System, Master System, Game Gear, and Game Boy.
+The game was ported to the Game Boy Advance in 2002 as Desert Strike Advance, and was re-released in 2006 for the PlayStation Portable as part of a budget compilation.